obbish/wifi-survey/README.md

 ```

 ### 3. Configuration
 The tool creates a default config file in the script directory on its first run.
 To set your target `iperf_server` or to change program paths, run once then edit.
-Or you cna create it yourself as `config.json` after this template:
+Or if you prefer to create it yourself as `config.json` you can use this template:

 *(Setting `"icmp_lan_server": "gateway",` will use your detected gateway as lan ping target)*